anthonyo1978/taketwo-ndis/PRPs/transactions-system.md

 ## Overview

-The Transactions system provides a comprehensive billing and contract drawdown management solution for NDIS accommodation providers.
-It serves as the central source of truth for all billable events, automatically reducing contract balances and providing operational visibility for reconciliation and payment claims.
+The Transactions system provides a comprehensive billing and contract drawdown management solution for Haven users.
+It serves as the central source of truth for all billable events, automatically logging transactions.
+Either reducing contract balances (if it is a draw down contract) or crating invoices (if it is a invoice contract)

+Thie feature is the heart of the product providing financial visibility for reconciliation and payment claims thereefter.

 ## Problem Statement

-NDIS providers need to:
+providers need to:
 - Track billable events against resident contracts with precision
 - Automatically drawdown contract balances as services are provided
 - Maintain audit trails for government compliance and claim processing